artsy/eigen/HACKS.md

 We do some swizzling in our AppDelegate that causes [[UIApplication sharedApplication] delegate] window] to return nil, this is used by image-crop-picker to find the currently presented viewController to present the picker onto.
 This patch looks for our custom window subclass (ARWindow) instead and uses that to find the presented viewController.
 Note we cannot reliably use the lastWindow rather than checking for our custom subclass because in some circumstances this is not our window but an apple window for example UIInputWindow used for managing the keyboard.

-## exporting MockResolverContext (@types/relay-test-utils patch-package)

-#### When can we remove this:

-Not really needed to be removed, unless it causes problems.

-#### Explanation/Context:

-We use this type in out code for our tests and the `resolveMostRecentRelayOperation`, so we exported it.

 ## Delay modal display after LoadingModal is dismissed

 #### When can we remove this: